rsergio07/SRE-Exercises/README.md

 The **Software Development Lifecycle (SDLC)** is a structured approach to software development.
 It involves multiple phases that ensure software is designed, developed, tested, and deployed systematically.
 SRE plays a critical role in ensuring the reliability and scalability of the systems throughout the SDLC.

-Simulating an SDLC, a small application will be created that will eventually be used in various SRE practices.
-This application will serve as a practical case to demonstrate the integration of SRE at each phase, from planning to maintenance, including the implementation of SLOs, monitoring of metrics, and deployment automation.
-> [!Practice]
-> **Application Perspectivee**
+> [!TIP]
 > Apply these changes [1.
-Practice](./exercises/exercise1/) to achieve an infrastructure like this one:
+Practice](./exercises/exercise1/) to create a python REST API.This application will serve as a practical case to demonstrate the integration of SRE at each phase, from planning to maintenance, including the implementation of SLOs, monitoring of metrics, and deployment automation.
 > ![Infra](exercises/exercise1/Infra.png)

-In this session, the application will be packaged into a Docker image to facilitate easier deployment in multiple locations.
+In this session, the
 > [!TIP]
-> **Application Perspectivee**
 > Apply these changes [2.
-Practice](./exercises/exercise2/) to achieve an infrastructure like this one:
+Practice](./exercises/exercise2/) to achieve the application will be packaged into a Docker image to facilitate easier deployment in multiple locations.
 > ![Infra](exercises/exercise2/Infra.png)

-In this session, the image will be stored in a remote registry(Dockerhub) to use it as the source for the application during deployments.
 > [!TIP]
-> **Application Perspectivee**
 > Apply these changes [3.
-Practice](./exercises/exercise3/) to achieve an infrastructure like this one:
+Practice](./exercises/exercise3/) the image will be stored in a remote registry(Dockerhub) to use it as the source for the application during deployments.
 > ![Infra](exercises/exercise3/Infra.png)

 SRE integrates with SDLC during the deployment and maintenance phases, ensuring smooth releases and reliable operations post-deployment.
 This process involves proactive monitoring, incident management, and automation to minimize downtime and maintain high availability.